 - Political Campaigning for Public Office

-Administrative AuthorityThe Dean of Student Services is the administrative officer charged by the University President with oversight of Public Forum activities.
-Contact the Dean at the Holbrook Student Services Center, Suite 108, located at 375 Beauregard Drive, or by telephone at (337)-475-5706 for information regarding use of Public Forum areas by individuals and groups not affiliated with the University.
+Administrative AuthorityThe Assistant Vice President for University Services is the administrative officer charged by the University President with oversight of Public Forum activities.
+Contact the Assistant Vice President for University Services at the Holbrook University Services Center, Suite 108, located at 375 Beauregard Drive, or by telephone at (337)-475-5706 for information regarding use of Public Forum areas by individuals and groups not affiliated with the University.

 Distribution of LiteratureThe University recognizes the right of individuals and groups to distribute literature regarding social, cultural, political, religious, and other ideological issues on the campus.
 To assure distribution activities do not disrupt normal campus processes and operations, the following regulations regarding time, place, and manner of such distribution will apply to individuals and groups not affiliated with the University: